sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	./build.sh --docker-registry-url gcr.io/<my-project-name> ...
 	```

-7. Apply the Kubernetes manifest provided in the output of the build script.
+7. Apply the Kubernetes manifests provided in the output of the build script.

 ### Amazon Elastic Container Service for Kubernetes (EKS)